The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Flexibility and Practical Benefits of Random Forests

 The identification of important products provides simple yet powerful insights into the behavioral patterns of consumers.
-Consider the following use cases: (1) An online retailer wants to promote its ``flagship'' products that significantly increase the conversion rate.
+Consider the following use cases: (1) An retailer wants to promote its ``flagship'' products that significantly increase the conversion rate.
 By computing the MDI from the historical data, important products can be identified without extensive A/B testing.
-(2) Due to limited capacity, a firm plans to reduce the available types of products in order to cut costs.
-It could simply remove the products that have low sales according to the historical data.
-However, some products, while not looking attractive themselves, serve as decoys or references and boost the demand of other products.
-Removing these products would distort the choice behavior of consumers and may lead to unfavorable consequences.
+(2) Due to limited capacity, a firm plans to reduce the available types of products to cut costs.
+According to the historical data, it could simply remove the products with low sales.
+However, some products, while not looking attractive themselves, serve as decoys or references and boost the demand for other products.
+Removing these products would distort consumers' choice behavior and may lead to unfavorable consequences.
 The importance score provides an ideal solution: if a product is ranked low based on MDI, then it does not strongly influence the decision-making of consumers.
-It is therefore safe to leave them out.
+Therefore, it is safe to leave them out.
 (3) When designing a new product, a firm attempts to decode the impact of various product features on customer choices.
-Which product feature is drawing the most attentions?
+Which product feature is drawing the most attention?
 What do attractive products have in common?
-To conduct successful product engineering, first it needs to use the historical data to nail down a set of attractive products.
-Moreover, to quantify and separate the contribution of various features, a numerical score of product importance is necessary.
-The importance score is a more reasonable criterion than sales volume because the latter cannot capture the synergy created between the products.
+To conduct successful product engineering, first, it needs to use historical data to nail down a set of attractive products.
+Moreover, a numerical score of product importance is necessary to quantify and separate the contribution of various features.
+The importance score is a more reasonable criterion than sales volume because the latter cannot capture the synergy between the products. }}